on-device-ml/llamaratti/README.md

 1) Clone llama.cpp to ~/MyProjects & build

 2) Download models.
-Ex: ~/MyProjects/llama.cpp/build/bin//llama-mtmd-cli -hf ggml-org/SmolVLM-500M-Instruct-GGUF.
+Ex: ~/MyProjects/llama.cpp/build/bin/llama-mtmd-cli -hf ggml-org/SmolVLM-500M-Instruct-GGUF.
-(Saved to llama caches folder: ~/Library/Caches/llama.cpp)
+Two GGUF models will be saved to llama caches folder: ~/Library/Caches/llama.cpp.

-3) Clone llamaratti to ~/MyProjects, then build ~/MyProjects/llamaratti/lr-mtmd-cli & ~/MyProjects/llamaratti/llamaratti
+3) Clone llamaratti to ~/MyProjects, then use XCode to build ~/MyProjects/llamaratti/lr-mtmd-cli & ~/MyProjects/llamaratti/llamaratti

-4) Run llamaratti, select ⏶, then select .../Library/Caches/llama.cpp.
-Hold ⌘ to select the 2 downloaded .GGUF models.
+4) Run llamaratti, select ⏶.
+Select .../Library/Caches/llama.cpp & hold ⌘ to select the 2 downloaded .GGUF models.

-5) Drag an image into the top response window, type a question about the image, then select ⏵
+5) Drag an image into the top response window, ask a question about the image, then select ⏵ or ⌘-Return.

 # Full Steps